 Mr. Michael P. Daly, has been the CEO at Berkshire Hills Bancorp, Inc. and with its subsidiary Berkshire Bank since October 2002.
 Mr. Daly also serves as CEO and President of Greater Berkshire Foundation.
 Prior his appointment, he served as an Executive Vice President of Berkshire Hills Bancorp, Inc. and Berkshire Bank from 2000 to October 2002 and Senior Vice President of Commercial Lending from 1997 to 2000.
 He served as the President and Managing Director at American Resource Corp., Ltd. Mr. Daly served as the Chairman at Berkshire Hills Bancorp, Inc. and of its subsidiary, Berkshire Bank from January 1, 2013 to June 30, 2014.
 He has been a Director at Berkshire Hills Bancorp, Inc. and its subsidiary, Berkshire Bank since 2002.

-Each event attendee will receive a free copy of Leslie Berlin’s most recent book (2017) entitled, How a Generation of Silicon Valley Upstarts Invented the Future.
+Each event attendee will receive a free copy of Leslie Berlin’s most recent book (2017) entitled, Troublemakers: Silicon Valley’s Coming of Age.

 R. Nicholas Burns is currently is Professor of the Practice of Diplomacy and International Politics at Harvard’s John F. Kennedy School of Government and a member of the Board of Directors of the school’s Belfer Center for Science and International Affairs.
 At the Harvard Kennedy School, he is Director of The Future of Diplomacy Project.
 He is Director of the Aspen Strategy Group, Senior Counselor at the Cohen Group and serves on the Board of Directors of Entegris, Inc..
 Previously, he was Former Under Secretary of State for Political Affairs.
 As the highest-ranking member of the Foreign Service, and as a foreign relations expert who served under three presidents, and the former ambassador to NATO, R. Nicholas Burns is an authority on the US national security and foreign policy.